ldtteam/MinecoloniesWiki/pages/src/source/buildings/barrackstower.md

 | 4                    | 4               |
 | 5                    | 5               |

-The Barracks Tower locations are predetermined by the [Barracks](../../source/buildings/barracks) that you choose.
+The Barracks Tower locations are predetermined by the {% building_link barracks %} that you choose.
 They are placed in specific locations to fit within the Barracks.

 | Barracks Level | Max # of Barracks Towers | Max Level of Barracks Towers |
 |----------------|--------------------------|------------------------------|